Pink Lady (TV series): Production

 The show was the brainchild of Fred Silverman, then president and CEO of NBC, who wanted to replicate the success he had had at ABC and CBS.
 After seeing a Walter Cronkite story about Pink Lady on the CBS Evening News, Silverman thought their Japanese success could be translated to the American market, so he brought in Sid and Marty Krofft to produce a variety show for them.
 At the time, Pink Lady had recently achieved their first and only top-40 hit on the U.S. Billboard Hot 100, when their song "Kiss in the Dark" peaked at no. 37 in August 1979.
 The Krofft brothers were told that the ladies were fluent in English, which they were not.
 Unsure of how to stage the show, Sid Krofft developed the concept of making "the strangest thing that's ever been on television...The whole show was gonna come out of a little Japanese box."
 Silverman's response was, "No, that's just too different.
 Let's just do Donny & Marie."

-Comedian Jeff Altman had a contract with NBC, and on that basis, was offered work hosting the show to compensate for the fact that the leads were un-versed in English.
+Comedian Jeff Altman had a contract with NBC, and on that basis, was offered work hosting the show to compensate for the leads having no knowledge of English.
 Writer Mark Evanier previously worked with the Kroffts on The Krofft Superstar Hour and the pilot Bobby Vinton's Rock 'n' Rollers and was brought on board as head writer, and seasoned variety show director Art Fisher (The Sonny & Cher Comedy Hour) was brought in to direct.
 According to Evanier, Fisher disliked the show and only participated because he was contractually obligated.

 The language barrier proved to be the biggest obstacle.
-Mie and Kei had to hold English conversations through an on-set translator.
+Mie and Kei had to hold English conversations using an on-set translator.
 The writers struggled because once dialogue had been written for and learned by the ladies, it could not be changed.
 This was particularly problematic when a guest star would be booked at the last minute, such as Lorne Greene, who agreed to appear on the show only four hours before the episode was taped.
 Mie and Kei wanted to sing the songs that had made them famous in their native country, but NBC insisted they perform in English.
-This resulted in recording English songs phonetically and lip-syncing for the show's tapings.
+This resulted in recording English songs phonetically and lip-syncing for the show's taping.
 Lip-syncing was already a common practice on American variety shows, but it was especially noticeable since the ladies were performing in a language that was foreign to them.
 Additional problems were caused when the network insisted the writers develop separate identities for Mie and Kei.
-The established Pink Lady act was that they were so much in unison that they performed as one entity, so the two were not comfortable having separate stage personalities.
+The established Pink Lady act was so fixed in unison that they performed as one entity, so the two were not comfortable having separate stage personalities.